rojo-rbx/rojo.space/docs/headless-api.md

 ```Lua
 Rojo.API:GetHostAndPort(): (string, string)
 ```
-Returns the user's chosen host and port.
+Returns the user's chosen host and port, even if not actively connected to it.

 ```Lua
 Rojo.API:CreateApiContext(baseUrl: string): ApiContext
 ```
 Returns a new ApiContext using the given baseUrl.
+Useful for complex use cases that directly interface with Rojo endpoints.

 ### Properties *(All read-only)*